10.1.2. Sub-aperture corrector examples: Two-mirror systems

 faster systems.
 It places sub-aperture Schmidt corrector at the focus of

 the primary, in the converging cone from the secondary.
-It allows for
+Therefore, it is

 spherical primary, but corrected coma still requires aspherizing the